 Outdoor living spaces can be designed to serve any purpose.
 Relaxation or recreation.
 Casual dining or casual conversation.
-With the right setup, you can create an outdoor escape that complements your home and provides a connection to Mother Nature.
+Big backyard barbeques or small family gatherings.
+With the right setup, you can create an outdoor living area that complements your home and connects you to Mother Nature.

 Patios and decks were designed to draw you out of the house to appreciate the outdoors.
-No matter how you prefer to unwind with family and friends, there are a few key features that make outdoor rooms enjoyable for all — and easy on the entertainer.
+No matter how you prefer to unwind with family and friends, there are a few key features that can make an outdoor living room enjoyable for all — and easy on the entertainer.

 They say your kitchen is the heart of your home.
-That thinking applies to your outdoor living space as well.
+That thinking applies to an outdoor kitchen as well.
 Indoors, family and friends may gather in the living room while you’re left alone preparing a meal and missing the party.
-An outdoor kitchen lets you cook for everyone and still be a part of the conversation.
+An outdoor kitchen on your patio lets you cook for everyone and still be a part of the conversation.

 You can’t recreate your entire interior floor plan outdoors.
 At a minimum, your family and guests will still need to venture inside.
 And you’ll need to go in and out to grab more food and refreshments.

-A stylish patio door can make your outdoor living area feel like a natural extension of your home.
-If you often find yourself moving back and forth with your hands full, you’ll want a door you can effortlessly operate with elbows, hips, and feet.
-Hinged French patio doors can be a great option for these high-traffic entrances.
-Bifold patio doors can easily fold up and be stored out of the way to create an open, inviting walkway.
+Patio doors are the key to connecting indoor and outdoor spaces.
+Open or closed, wide patio doors make your outdoor living area feel like a natural extension of your home.
+If you often find yourself moving back and forth with your hands full, you’ll want a door you can effortlessly operate with elbows, hips and feet:

 A large patio umbrella may offer the same protection at a lower cost.
 Many umbrellas move and tilt so you can block the sun as it travels across the sky.
 Privacy screens won’t protect you from the weather but will block the sun and views from neighbors.

-A fireplace is a gathering place.
-It creates a focal point for your living area, inside or out.
+A fire feature is designed for everyone to gather around.
+An outdoor fire pit can create a focal point for your living area the same way a fireplace does indoors.
 When the sun goes down and takes the temps with it, cozy up by the fire to keep the party going until the last ember burns.
-In milder climates, a fireplace can allow you to enjoy your outdoor living area year-round.
+In milder climates, an outdoor patio fire pit can allow you to enjoy your outside living area year-round.

-Install a wood-burning or gas outdoor fireplace to anchor your outdoor room design.
-If space is limited, pull out a portable fire pit that you can keep out of the way when it’s not in use.
+Install a wood-burning or gas outdoor fireplace or fire pit to anchor your outdoor patio design.
+If your space or budget is limited, a portable fire pit is an affordable option that you can keep out of the way when it’s not in use.
 Some patio and deck tables include gas fire features built in.
 Check your local ordinances and building codes for guidance on the type and location of your fire feature.

-Decorating around the core elements of your outdoor room can be challenging.
-You need to maintain the function and style without cluttering up the space or clogging natural traffic areas.
+Decorating around the core elements of your outdoor living space can be challenging.
+You need to maintain the function and style without cluttering up the patio space or clogging natural traffic areas.
 Outdoor living is more casual and comfortable.
 Design your space with the furniture and decor that bring out those qualities.

-Look to nature for your outdoor decor ideas.
+3. Look to nature for your patio decor ideas.

 You can save up for an extended getaway at a luxurious resort.
 Or you can bring the resort to your backyard and enjoy it for years to come.
 Build a relaxing retreat just out your back door for the perfect spot to entertain and unwind with family and friends.